FourierFlows/GeophysicalFlows.jl/docs/src/stochastic_forcing.md

 \langle \mathrm{d} P_t \rangle = \frac{\sigma}{2} \mathrm{d} t = \langle \sqrt{\sigma} x_t \circ \mathrm{d} W_t \rangle .
 ```

-All modules in GeophysicalFlows.jl follow Stratonovich calculus.
-For example, the energy
+All modules in GeophysicalFlows.jl use Stratonovich calculus.
+For example, the domain-averaged
-injected per unit time by the forcing in the `TwoDNavierStokes` module is computed based
+energy injected per unit time by the forcing in the `TwoDNavierStokes` module is computed
-on (8) via
+using (9) via

 ```@docs
 GeophysicalFlows.TwoDNavierStokes.energy_work